 Encourage employees to find tools and processes that can speed up, replace or augment their current processes and operations.
 If employees have a key role in the transformation, it personalizes the success of it.

 Use Olive, and Put People at the Center of Your Digital Transformation

 Change management and digital transformation is a shoes and socks approach.
 One without the other is just wrong and ends in stinking failure.

 Despite the time we’ve had to construct perfect processes, most businesses still implement change management all wrong.
 It isn’t a top-down plan enacted at the last minute.
 It should be company-wide from the start or even before.
 At Olive, we know that building collaboration into your digital transformation process from the get-go, results in higher user adoption down the line.

 Olive has reengineered digital transformation to help transparent collaboration with key stakeholders.
 Olive’s customers see high user adoption results because they leverage our tool and services to work in ways that engage leaders, stakeholders and line employees regardless of your industry or business size.
 The same hurdles for getting buy-in are completely circumvented by giving your team an efficient voice.

 Use Olive to survey your org and get to the bottom of what you are trying to achieve and why.
 Collaborate with department heads and key stakeholders to discover what their business needs and requirements are.

-Using Olive, you can maintain a dashboard of project milestones, and communicate how the project is doing to your c-suite execs.
-Olive allows you to digitally transform efficiently in the right way with the guidance and support from expert professionals.
+Using Olive, you can maintain a dashboard of project milestones and communicate how the project is doing to your C-suite execs.
+Olive allows you to digitally transform efficiently and correctly with guidance and support from expert professionals.
 Achieve high user adoption with the agility of a much smaller company.